pahans/reactive-modal/README.md

 mrt add reactive-modal
 ```

-###Init your bootstrap modal (preferably inside a rendered function)
+###Init your bootstrap modal
-template is the body of your modal
+a meteor template is the body of your modal

 ```js
 var shareDialogInfo = {